mbabynames search ✿

 Austin Nathaniel

-Austin ("noble and strong") and Nathaniel ("gift of God").
+Austin ("great, venerable") and Nathaniel ("gift of God").
 Two distinct meanings that create a name with range.
 Austin ends on a nasal sound.
 Nathaniel's opening N avoids any muddiness.

 Austin Zachary

-Austin carries the meaning "noble and strong" while Zachary brings "God remembers".
+Austin carries the meaning "great, venerable" while Zachary brings "God remembers".
 Said together, Austin Zachary has both weight and warmth.
 Austin is 2 syllables.
 Zachary at 3 adds length and rhythm.

 Austin Alexander